Your privacy is very important to us.

 Non-compliance with the accessibility regulations

-- The menu on has navigational issues for keyboard users.
+- The menu has navigational issues for keyboard users.
 The dropdown menus do not display and are not navigational and at 200% and above the menu becomes a ‘burger’ (three-line) icon.
 This is not accessible by keyboard.
 This fails WCAG 2.1.1 Keyboard.
-We are investigating ways to solve this by September 2023.
+We are investigating ways to solve this by 31 July 2023.

 - Some images do not have a text alternative, or do not correctly identify as decorative.
 This fails WCAG 1.1.1 Non-text Content.
-We plan to have fixed these by Septemebr 2023.
+We plan to have fixed these by 31 July 2023.
 When we publish new content, we will make sure our images meet accessibility standards.

 - The submit button on some forms do not display focus.
-This fails WCAG 2.4.7 Focus visable.
-We are investigating ways to solve this by September 2023.
+This fails WCAG 2.4.7 Focus visible.
+We are investigating ways to solve this by 31 July 2023.

 Content that’s not within the scope of the accessibility regulations.